-When she opens one of her five freezers, she stares down what’s left of a couple mule deer, a bull and a cow elk.
-There’s also a bison, some crab and fish from last year.
+When she opens one of her five freezers, she stares down what’s left of a couple of mule deer, a bull, and a cow elk.
+There’s also a bison, some crab, and fish from last year.
 A few packages of bighorn sheep.
 Her favorites?
 Pronghorn and cow elk.
-“Cows tend to be a lot more tender than bulls, and I love the sagey flavor of pronghorn.”
+“Cows tend to be much more tender than bulls, and I love the sagey flavor of pronghorn.”

 Dinners typically consist of some chunk of wild beast paired with vegetables grown in her greenhouse.
 “We like seasonal eating,” she says.
 “We’ve got that field-to-plate and farm-to-plate mentality.”

-When she’s not running her own web design business, busting out a 45-minute Crossfit-style workout next to her greenhouse or planning her next hunt, Crabtree can be found refining her wild game recipes for her website www.nevadafoodies.com and for her column in Bugle magazine.
-By design, her recipes “aren’t too fancy” with most prep times being around 15 minutes and cook times are usually less than an hour depending on the cut of meat.
+When she’s not running her own web design business, busting out a 45-minute Crossfit-style workout next to her greenhouse, or planning her next hunt, Crabtree can be found refining her wild game recipes for her website www.nevadafoodies.com and her column in an elk hunting magazine.
+By design, her recipes “aren’t too fancy,” with most prep times being around 15 minutes and cook times usually less than an hour, depending on the cut of meat.

 Crabtree did not grow up like this.
-In fact, doing much of anything outside was never really her thing.
+Doing much of anything outside was never really her thing.
 Growing up outside Carson City and Reno, Nevada, her dad drove a truck and was gone most of the time.
 Mom always worked.
 Crabtree was the girl who always had to do her hair in the morning.
-That all changed when she met her partner in life Andy.
+That all changed when she met her partner in life, Andy.